 This number can range from one to the maximum number of timelevels for the group, as specified in the group definition in its interface.ccl file.
 If this maximum number is one, the timelevel specification can be omitted from the STORAGE statement.
 Alternatively timelevels can be the name of a parameter accessible to the thorn.
-The parameter name is the same as used in C routines of the thorn, fully qualified parameter names of the form thorn::parameter are not allowed.
-In this case 0 (zero) timelevels can be requested, which is equivalent to the STORAGE statement being absent.
+The parameter name is the same as used in C routines of the thorn, fully qualified parameter names of the form thorn: parameter are not allowed.